CiscoTestAutomation/genietelemetry/docs/index.rst

-GenieMonitor User Guide
+Telemetry User Guide
 =======================

-Welcome to GenieMonitor - Testbed Health Status Monitoring Tool user guide!
-Here you will find all there is to know about the development details of GenieMonitor.
+Welcome to Telemetry - Testbed Health Status Monitoring Tool user guide!
+Here you will find all there is to know about the development details of Telemetry.

 .. toctree::